 Skip to main content

-In this guide you will learn the uses of and limitations for the Check, Read, Expand, and ListObjects API endpoints.
+In this guide you will learn the uses of and limitations for the Check, Read, Expand, ListObjects and ListUsers API endpoints.

-In order to understand this guide correctly you must be familiar with some Okta FGA Concepts and know how to develop the things that we will list below.
+In order to understand this guide correctly you must be familiar with some Auth0 FGA Concepts and know how to develop the things that we will list below.

 Assume that you have the following authorization model.